 Applicants will be admitted on to their selected programme of study on the basis of a decision in their favour.

-If it is in doubt that an overseas (stateless) applicant’s level of German is sufficient (Level B2/b; C1 required for Bachelor’s in German Studies), the student must sit the German language supplementary examination prior to admission on to their degree programme.
+If it is in doubt that an overseas (stateless) applicant’s level of German is sufficient (Level B2; C1 required for Bachelor’s in German Studies and in Education), the student must sit the German language supplementary examination prior to admission to their degree programme.

 Information about exam requirements: